Why was Greece separated into city-states instead of a unified empire?

 Ancient Greece had one language and culture but was not unified until 337 BC, when Macedonia defeated Athens and Thebes.
 That marked the end of the Classic period and the start of the Hellenistic period.

-READ ALSO: Where is the origin of atheism?
+READ ALSO: What is the message of Rich Dad, Poor Dad?

 Why did ancient Greece develop into many small self governing city-states and why did they colonize surrounding regions?